1988 United States presidential election in Pennsylvania: Analysis

 As of the 2024 presidential election, this is the last election in which Lehigh County or the Greater Philadelphia suburban counties of Montgomery and Delaware have voted Republican at the presidential level.
+Northampton and Luzerne counties would not vote Republican again until 2016, while Bucks County would not do so again until 2024.
+This is the last time that Erie County voted for the statewide loser, and the only time it has done so since 1948.
 Bush became the only Republican to date to win the White House without carrying Indiana County, and the only one to do so without carrying Clinton County since Benjamin Harrison in 1888.
-Bucks County would not vote Republican again until 2024.
+This was also the first election since 1932 where Pennsylvania did not vote the same as neighboring New York, another phenomenon that would not occur again until 2016 and 2024.